benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 <p class="subtitle">November 2021</p>

-> Summary: This article describes my re-implementation of the code for the official Go tutorial "Developing a RESTful API with Go and Gin", adding a few features, fixing some issues, writing tests, and using only the Go standard library.
+> Summary: This article describes my re-implementation of the code for the official Go tutorial "Developing a RESTful API with Go and Gin".
+My version adds a few features, fixes some issues, adds tests, and uses only the Go standard library.

 Most of the Go [documentation](https://golang.org/doc/) and [tutorials](https://golang.org/doc/tutorial/) are really good: concise, accurate, and showing how to use Go's high-quality standard library.
 However, I recently read the [Tutorial: Developing a RESTful API with Go and Gin](https://golang.org/doc/tutorial/web-service-gin), and I think it could use improvement.

-It's not terrible code by any means, but there are several things that are non-ideal, and at least one bug (concurrent data races accessing the in-memory "database").
+It's not terrible code, but there are several things that are non-ideal, and at least one bug: concurrent data races accessing the in-memory "database".
 There are other things that are questionable, such as mixing "database" code into the HTTP handlers, when a simple database `interface` could avoid that.
 I understand that they're trying to keep things simple for the tutorial, but I think we should be setting a better example in such code.

 It also seems an odd choice to showcase a specific third party web library, rather than showing the power and composability of the standard library.
 The justification given is that "Gin simplifies many coding tasks associated with building web applications, including web services."